 For all of his badass gun totting, I’m relieved that Carl has retained much of his father’s sentimentality.
 Retrieving that framed picture from a ghoul-infested dive may strike some as stupid in a way reserved only for children on television, but it denotes an attachment to human values beyond survival.
 Last week, I praised Woodbury for preserving a semblance of civilisation for its populace.
 It seems Rick as a parent has managed this without blinding his charge to the woes of the world.
 Otherwise, the boy might not have had the courage to save his father from Morgan or the intelligence to check for the safest course of action on the latter’s map.

 As a character-oriented one-off, “Clear” also serves to cement Michonne’s relationship to the tribe, allowing her to become, as Carl puts it, “one of us”.
-I find it interesting that the two Grimes men ultimately base their judgement of the swordswoman not on her wisdom or usefulness to the cause but on her capacity to recognise and value human frailty.
+I find it interesting that the two Grimes men ultimately base their judgment of the swordswoman not on her wisdom or usefulness to the cause but on her capacity to recognise and value human frailty.
 I love her brief heart-to-heart with Rick at the end of the episode, in particular his final line before handing her the car keys: “You want to drive?
 I see things.”
 It amazes me how powerful a single moment of levity can feel in a context as dire as that of The Walking Dead.

 Death toll so far: eighteen.
 Yes, Duane counts.